 NilssonHedge provides a Daily Long Short Equity index, based on the average returns of the underlying managers.
 This index is expected to be correlated to overall equity markets.

-The managers included in the index are based on strategies that we have identified as consisting of Long-Short Equity funds (or using similar strategies) reporting Daily Numbers.
+The managers included in the index are based on strategies that we have identified as consisting of Long-Short Equity funds (or using similar strategies) reporting Daily Numbers through liquid funds.
 Most of the managers are diversified across styles and sectors while others are focused on a particular sector.
-Some of them seek market neutral strategies while others seek modest or time-varying equity beta.
 Most of the managers deploy long/short alpha strategies in US equity markets while some diversify into Global markets.
+Beta is the overarching risk factor.

 From Jan 1st, 2020 we disclose index constituents.
 The Index should be used as an indication of performance and general direction of pnl.
 The index is updated daily, without any manual checks.
 Thus the data may not be consistent over time and contain errors.
 The index does not adjust for different fee levels or entry/exit fees.

 We do not impose minimum requirements on track records or aum for this subset.
 Managers that drop out of the index are replaced with the average return of the index.